 Increment or decrement badge

-You must manage badge logic manually, as relative changes (like +1 or -1) are not supported in payloads:
+You must manage badge logic manually, as relative changes (like +1 or -1) are not supported in payloads.
+Update your stored badge count and then set it:

 Clear badge